Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Existence of VT-BR-DUE and BR-DUE

-Assumption {\bf A3} is the most recognized condition for existence, and it has been shown to be true when {\bf A3} is associated with the link delay model \citep{ldm} and with the Vickrey model \citep{existence}.
-Assumptions {\bf A1}-{\bf A2} together are meant to tackle the issue of compactness mentioned earlier, which would otherwise be treated using the {\it ad hoc} boundedness on path flows.
+\begin{remark} Assumption {\bf A3} is the most recognized condition for existence, and it has been shown to be true when related to the link delay model \citep{ldm}, the Vickrey model \citep{existence}, and the LWR model \citep{LWRcont}.
+Assumptions {\bf A1}-{\bf A2} together are meant to tackle the issue of compactness mentioned earlier, which would otherwise have to be handled using the {\it ad hoc} boundedness on the path departure rates. \end{remark}

-We will next proceed with our discussion on the existence of BR-DUE according to the following structure.
-We will first illustrate the non-existence of SRDC DUE without assumptions {\bf A1} and {\bf A2}, when the link delay model and the Vickrey model are respectively considered.
-Then we will show the existence of VT-BR-DUE and BR-DUE in the absence of {\bf A1} and {\bf A2}, thus claiming a more general existence result for DUEs with bounded rationality.
+In the remainder of this section, we will first illustrate the non-existence or difficulties in proving existence of SRDT DUE without assumptions {\bf A1} and {\bf A2} (Section \ref{subsecDUEnotexist}).
+Then, we will show the existence of VT-BR-DUE and BR-DUE in the absence of {\bf A1} and {\bf A2} (Section \ref{subsecVTBRDUEexistence}).
+This allows us to reach the conclusion that the existence of boundedly rational dynamic user equilibria is indeed more general than that of DUEs.